 Ryanair braces for new round of strikes in Europe

-Ryanair's Irish pilots are preparing to strike again on Friday at the start of a new wave of industrial action against the no-frills carrier in Europe.

-DUBLIN: Ryanair's Irish pilots are preparing to strike again on Friday (Aug 3) at the start of a new wave of industrial action against the no-frills carrier in Europe.
+DUBLIN: Ryanair's Irish pilots are preparing to strike again on Friday in a new wave of industrial action against the no-frills carrier across Europe at the height of summer travel.

+Industrial action is also planned by Ryanair pilots in Belgium and Sweden on Aug 10, while German and Dutch cockpit crew have voted to strike but have not yet set a date.

-The strike is the fourth in Ireland for Europe's second biggest airline, and will affect 20 out of 300 flights in and out of the country that day.
+Friday's strike will be the fourth in Ireland for Europe's second biggest airline, and will affect 20 out of 300 flights in and out of the country that day.

-In a statement on Wednesday, the Irish airline offered to meet the Irish pilots on Saturday or next week "so we can get down to the serious work of resolving this dispute".
+The low-cost airline in a statement on Wednesday (Aug 1) offered to meet the Irish pilots "so we can get down to the serious work of resolving this dispute".

-The Swedish pilots union Svensk Pilotforening (SPF) also on Wednesday said its members intended to strike on Aug 10.
+But its chief executive Michael O'Leary has warned the airline may shift jobs and planes to more profitable areas if the strikes continue.

+"These unions have to learn that Ryanair is not some legacy airline that's going to roll over every time we're threatened with a strike," O'Leary told investors on Monday, Bloomberg reported.

-The union said Ryanair "had consistently refused to meet with and negotiate with representatives of SPF", accusing the airline of wanting to choose its own negotiating team from the union.
+The Swedish pilots union Svensk Pilotforening (SPF) said Ryanair "had consistently refused to meet with and negotiate with representatives of SPF", accusing the Irish airline of wanting to pick its own negotiating team from the union.

 The SPF said around 40 pilots at Skavsta airport, 100 kilometres southwest of Stockholm, would go on strike.